Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 By contrast, the Photoshop app is a much more cut-down affair — it just lets you apply quick edits and adjustments to photos on your phone’s camera roll.
 Its features are nowhere near as powerful as those of the desktop version of the platform.

 User reviews of these apps are mostly very positive.
-The Photoshop app is rated at 4.4 by users in the Apple App Store, while Android users give it 4.6 stars in the Google Play Store.
-Canva’s mobile app has a 4.8 rating by Android users; however, the iOS version of the app only scores 3.6 out of 5.
+The Photoshop app is rated at 4.4 by users in the Apple App Store, while Android users give it 4.5 stars in the Google Play Store.
+Canva’s mobile app has a 4.8 rating by Android users and 4.7 out of 5 among iOS users.

 Overall though, because its mobile app is far more functional than the Photoshop equivalent, the winner in this department is Canva.